34 °F / 2 °C

 Town's economy is heavily based on resort tourism (mainly in the summer).
 There are plans for major seafront redevelopments at Clandeboye Estate (located very close to downtown).
-The town is served by Ulsterbus (public transport company) which also provides daily connections to Belfast, Newtownards, Holywood and Donaghadee.
-Northern Ireland Railways (NIR, subsidiary of Translink) provides regular train connections to Great Victoria Street (railway station in downtown Belfast).
+The town is served by Ulsterbus (public transport company) which also provides daily connections to Belfast, Newtownards, Holywood, and Donaghadee.
+Northern Ireland Railways (NIR, a subsidiary of Translink) provides regular train connections to Great Victoria Street (a railway station in downtown Belfast).

 Cruise ship tourists can book as shore excursions from Bangor the tours to Mount Stewart House (Marquis of Londonderry family's mansion with gardens) and the Giant's Causeway (northeast of Bushmills) which is worldwide known for its 40,000+ interlocking columns of basalt rock.

 Large cruise ships to Bangor (Northern Ireland) anchor in Bangor Bay (near the harbour) and transport / ferry their passengers to the pier (adjacent to Bangor Marina) via the ship's tender boats.